NoraAotb/Norah-last-2-project/README.md

 # Norah-Projects I have worked on at the Apple Developers Academy

-I participated in these projects by working as a UX/UI designer and a front-end developer.
+I participated in these projects by working as a UX/UI designer and front-end developer.
 # Molhem
 an app that empowers individuals seeking assistance in inventing research by providing AI-guided support to refine and enhance ideas.
 With access to diverse tools and resources, users can have effortless ideation process.
 📲 Available on the App Store